-Join feasibility was implicitly assumed in Forges (1993) and other works, because it was assumed that type profiles exhausted payoff relevant information; Lehrer, Rosenberg, and Shmaya (2010), (2013) explicitly impose this assumption.
-The Bayesian solution was named by Forges (1993) and it is the weakest version of incomplete information correlated equilibrium she studies.
+Join feasibility was implicitly assumed in Forges [1993] and other works, because it was assumed that type profiles exhausted payoff relevant information; Lehrer et al. [2010], [2013] explicitly impose this assumption.
+The Bayesian solution was named by Forges [1993] and it is the weakest version of incomplete information correlated equilibrium she studies.
 Imposing both join feasibility and belief invariance, we get a solution concept that has been an important benchmark in the literature.